ravikukreja87/tech/README.md

 # tech
-This is a sample projet!
+This is a sample project!